Antiwordle: How to Play the Reverse Wordle Game (2026)

 Wordle rewards deduction.
 Antiwordle rewards evasion.
 If you enjoy word board games or tactical puzzles, Antiwordle scratches a similar itch but from the opposite direction.

-The original Wordle had over 10 million daily players by 2024, according to Wordle’s Wikipedia page.
+The original Wordle was played 4.8 billion times during 2023, according to Wordle’s Wikipedia page.
 Antiwordle’s community is smaller but active on Reddit and Twitter, where players regularly share daily scores, debate opening words, and compare strategies for reaching 15+ guesses.
-These discussions helped us refine the six strategies above.
+Those discussions support the strategy patterns above.

 #Can You Play Antiwordle More Than Once a Day?

 Yes.
-The daily puzzle resets every 24 hours, but you can change your device’s date forward to access future puzzles.
-We confirmed this works on an iPhone 15 running iOS 18.3.
+The daily puzzle resets every 24 hours, but changing your device’s date forward can expose future puzzles.

 Reset your date afterward to keep other apps working normally.
 Alternative Antiwordle sites offer unlimited rounds too.